 What are Home Appraisals?

-Home appraisals are unbiased and professional reports of the market value of a home.
-The appraisal is crucial for mortgage financing.
-Lenders won’t provide financing without an appraisal since the home is collateral for a mortgage.
+Home appraisals are unbiased and professional reports of the market value.
+Appraisals are crucial for mortgage financing.
+Since the home is collateral for a mortgage, lenders will not provide financing without an appraisal.

 How Do Home Appraisers Determine Home Value?